-Planning applications for certain types of development will be required to submit a Design Statement.
-Further details will be set out in Supplementary Guidance.
 Supplementary guidance will set out the principles expected in all development, more detailed guidance on the design aspects of different proposals and how to achieve the qualities set out above.
 Further details on the type of developments requiring a design statement and the issues that should be addressed will also be set out in supplementary guidance.

-Poli cy DS3 SEA In nplications
+Policy DS3 SEA Implications

-Biodiversity Flora and Fauna Population Human Health Soil Water Air Climatic Factors Cultural Heritage Material Assets Landscape
+odiversity lora and Fauna Population Human Health Soil Water Air Climatic Factors Cultural Heritage Material Assets Landscape

 + ++ + 0 0 + + ++ + ++